A Message from Monsignor Daniel Stack….

-Thank you for your support, your generosity, and your prayers as we move to our 50th anniversary in June 2022.
+Thank you for your support, your ministry, and your prayers.

 St. Thomas Aquinas Catholic Church Finance Council